mach0gr/renegade-stick/README.md

 Battery Charging (Red LED)
-Active battery state reporting (FireBeetle2 ESP32-C6 board only) Serial Number reporting (so more than one device can get paired on one host)
+Active battery state reporting (FireBeetle2 ESP32-C6 board only) Serial Number reporting (so more than one device can get paired on one host) Ambidextrous design - Use the side you prefer

 <br>